 ARTICLE 5.
-FREE KICK PASS CROSSES GOAL LINE.
-It is a touchback if a free kick pass a) touches the ground in the end zone before being touched by the receiving team, b) goes out of bounds behind the receiving team's goal line, or c) is downed in the end zone by the receiving team.
+KICKOFF PASS CROSSES GOAL LINE.
+It is a touchback if a kickoff pass a) touches the ground in the end zone before being touched by the receiving team, b) goes out of bounds behind the receiving team's goal line, or c) is downed in the end zone by the receiving team.